and the truth shall set you free!

 The truth of Scripture refutes teachings that equate human emotions, frailties, and especially sinful actions to God’s holy angels, turning them into emotional beings who cry, giggle or laugh uncontrollably, etc.

-It did not enter my mind that the angel might have come to take me home as I had requested of God.
-Instead, I thanked God for sending the angel, expecting him to deliver a special message, or bring some other kind of encouragement, but he did not utter another word.
+As my human spirit perceived what was happening, it did not enter my mind that the angel came to take me ‘home’ as I have requested of God.
+Instead, I thanked God for sending the angel, expecting him to deliver a special message or bring some other kind of encouragement, but he did not utter another word.
 He did he attempt to reach out to me, or comfort me.
 He was neither sympathetic nor apathetic.
 He was not aloof, yet not emotional either.
-He just stood there like an immovable anchor in a dark and stormy sea until the peace of God had flooded my soul.
+He just stood there like an immovable anchor in a dark and stormy sea until the peace of God had flooded my distressed soul.

-Like the Old Testament Jacob, who wrestled with God that night at the Jabbok, and limped after His angel finally left him at daybreak, in many ways, that affliction in my life also left me a changed person when light finally began to dawn over my distraught soul.
+That day, the angel did not remove my terrible affliction.
+He did not lift me up to carried me over the raging seas.
+Yet, in some unexplainable, marvelous way, his mere ‘physical’ presence did a great miracle for me.
+God’s healing finally began to crack the cage incarcerating my deeply wounded soul, that day when the angel revealed himself to me.
+In many ways, that encounter with God’s angel also left me a changed person, just as Old Testament Jacob, who wrestled with God that night at the Jabbok and limped after the angel left him at daybreak.
 The Spirit Filled Bible explains Jacob’s encounter with God at the Jabbok as follows, “Jacob’s limp symbolizes that character transformation costs God’s people in terms of ego death… Personal character transformation is an important element of Jacob’s encounter with the angel.”

-Regardless of the tendency among traditional church denominations to deny the manifestation and even the existence of angels (and demons,) it remains a Scriptural, as well as a practical reality that spirits do appear, speak, and propel many of the thoughts and actions of humans.
+Regardless of the tendency among traditional church denominations to deny the manifestation and even the existence of angels (and demons,) it remains a Scriptural, as well as a practical reality that spirits do appear, speak, and propel many of the thoughts and actions of human beings.

 DO ANGELS PROCREATE IN HEAVEN?